jamen/js-packages/packages/etmo/readme.md

 A collection of packages to make Atom and Emacs behave as one editor.
 Atom is turned more Emacs-like, and Emacs is used for a terminal editor.

-Atom is a good graphical editor (theme support, linting, etc.), but Emacs has a minimal layout and better keybindings.
-I also like using Emacs in the terminal for quicker edits.
-But I my editors between graphical and terminal to be more similar.
+Why did I do this?
+Because Atom is a good graphical editor (theme support, linting, multicursors, etc.), but Emacs has better layout and keybindings.
+Also for using Emacs in the terminal for quick edits.
+I want the editors between graphical and terminal to be more similar.

 ## Install